 I want to document the life in my city.
 I want to show humans (and dogs) in all their spontaneity.
 Here is our seaside park in the summer — the kids careening; the teenagers on their urgent missions; the old folks savoring the moment; the care- or work- or passion-driven wage earners taking a break.
 I want to freeze their souls for an instant and store that one slice here.

-Other venues I shoot include the venerable me&thee coffeehouse, where you can hear live music every Friday night from the fall to the spring; the Museum of Printing in Haverhill, Mass.; the City of Angels (aka the magnificent Pine Hill Cemetery); a RAW Arts exhibition; and, indeed, the entire city and environs, from above.
+Other venues I shoot include the venerable me&thee coffeehouse, where you can hear live music every Friday night from the fall to the spring; the Museum of Printing in Haverhill, Mass.; the City of Angels (aka the magnificent Pine Grove Cemetery); a RAW Arts exhibition; and, indeed, the entire city and environs, from above.
 Not to mention the most colorful place of all — my old neighborhood.

 These pictures were taken over the last five years with a Canon Rebel XSi or Canon EOS 7D, and a Canon 50mm 1.4 lens or a Sigma 17–50mm 2.8 zoom.
 I learn as I go.